dovvnloading/Dither-Pro/README.md

 *   **LUT Support**: Apply professional Look-Up Tables (LUTs) to achieve sophisticated color grading, stylistic effects, and atmospheric moods.
 *   **Optimized Performance**: Benefit from an instant feedback loop, powered by vectorized NumPy operations and Numba acceleration for blazing-fast processing.

-## Screenshots

-*(To be added: Include screenshots or GIFs showcasing the application's interface and various dithering effects here.)*

 ## Installation

 Getting Dither-Pro up and running is straightforward.